Sugar Ant

 Biology & Lifecycle

-Reproduction Rate: A healthy, mature colony with a single queen can produce hundreds or even thousands of workers.
+Genetic studies of Sugar Ant populations reveal A healthy, mature colony with a single queen can produce hundreds or even thousands of workers.
 The queen's egg-laying rate is highest during the warmer months when food is abundant.
-New colonies are formed after a nuptial flight, not through budding.
+New colonies are formed after a nuptial flight, not through budding. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details